 In the 5th and final part of the 55 secret rules in design and advertising, we will deal with the part where you have to generate an income from your work. it is a fact that a designers job comprises more than just design.
-You know this, especially if you are a freelancer.
+If you need to write essay, and you don’t know how done it correctly, you need hire a writer for an essay.
+You know this, especially if you work with this.
 As for thrilling experiences, if handling clients wasn’t a part of your job, you’d have to start getting into free-fall parachuting instead.

-Accordingly, our first rule of business relationships is the following.
+Accordingly, our first rule of business relationships essay is the following.

 1. Your client always knows everything better